462d Air Expeditionary Group: Operations from the Marianas and return home

 The group moved to West Field (Tinian), in the Marianas between February and April 1945, for further operations against Japan with the XXI Bomber Command.
 Its first operation after the move was on 5 May 1945 against the Hiro Naval Aircraft Factory near Kure, Japan.
-It participated in mining operations, bombardment of strategic targets, and incendiary raids on urban areas.
-It bombed industrial areas in Tokyo and Yokohama in May 1945, being awarded a DUC for the action.
+It participated in the bombardment of strategic targets and incendiary raids on urban areas.
+It bombed industrial areas in Tokyo and Yokohama on 29 May 1945, being awarded a DUC for the action.
 The group received a third Distinguished Unit Citation for a daylight attack on an aircraft plant at Takarazuka on 24 July 1945.

 The 462d returned to the United States, arriving at MacDill Field, Florida in November 1945.
 Demobilization, however, was in full swing and the group turned in its aircraft and was inactivated on 31 March 1946, never becoming an operational SAC unit.
 Many of the wing's personnel and aircraft were reassigned to the 307th Bombardment Group, which was activated at MacDill on 4 August 1946 as part of the re-established Fifteenth Air Force.